 While here, be sure to check out the Muyil Ruins, an ancient Mayan settlement stretching over a stunning 38 hectares throughout the jungle.
 Driving along the coast along Boca Paila will reveal amazing empty beaches that you can call your own.

 There are two entrances to the reserve, the Punta Allen entrance, and the Muyil Ruins entrance.
 If you have only 1 day, choose one of the entrances.
 Punta Allen will be more recommended as you’ll see a lot more.
 The Muyil entrance is mostly just lagoons, jungle, and Mayan ruins.
 Follow our Sian Ka’an Biosphere Reserve guide for an overview of what to expect.

 Day 4 – Cenote Exploring

 If you want to go swimming but are all beached out, then consider checking out the plethora of cenotes in Tulum and the surrounding areas.
 Cenotes are natural sinkholes formed in limestone rock after the collapse of an underground cave, revealing water and a pool underneath.

 If you want to stay near Tulum then we recommend the following cenotes:

 If you want to venture a little further out then be sure to check out:

 A lot of cenotes will allow you to snorkel or even scuba dive.
-Typically they cost less around 100 pesos to enter and can easily be reached by taxi, bus or even bicycle.
+Typically they cost less around 100 pesos to enter and can easily be reached by taxi, bus, or even bicycle (our favourite mode of transportation).
 Check out our in-depth guide to the cenotes around Tulum here.